 Location: Brush Creek Township, Adams County – On Cedar Mills Rd (County Rd 6) at the intersection of SR 348

 Brush Creek Furnace was the first blast furnace in Ohio.
-It was built next to Cedar Creek in 1811 by Archibald Paull (1793 – 1854) & a Mr. McNichol from Pittsburgh, Pennsylvania & employed over 200 local residents.
+It was built next to Cedar Creek in 1811 by Archibald Paull (1793 – 1854) and a Mr. McNichol from Pittsburgh, Pennsylvania and employed over 200 local residents.
 There was also an iron forge that was located where SR 125 crosses Brush Creek near SR 348.
-The town of Brush Creek had a post office from 1818 – 1824, the forge had one from 1834 – 1835, & the furnace on Cedar Creek had one from 1833 – 1840.
-Iron production stopped in the late 1830s due to competition from cheaper fueled furnaces & the iron supply in the area nearing exhaustion.
+The town of Brush Creek had a post office from 1818 – 1824, the forge had one from 1834 – 1835, and the furnace on Cedar Creek had one from 1833 – 1840.
+Iron production stopped in the late 1830s due to competition from cheaper fueled furnaces and the iron supply in the area nearing exhaustion.

 Classification: ghost town

-Location: Franklin Township, Adams County – On SR 41 between Peebles & Locust Grove)
+Location: Franklin Township, Adams County – On SR 41 between Peebles and Locust Grove)

-Steam Furnace, OH – (1816 – 1826 iron furnace & forge town partially abandoned when production stopped)
+Steam Furnace, OH – (1816 – present iron furnace and forge town partially abandoned when the furnace production stopped in 1826)

 Location: Meigs Township, Adams County – On Steam furnace Rd (County Rd 27) at the intersection of SR 781

-An iron forge was built in 1815 & the furnace was built in 1816 by James Rodgers (1787 – 1860), Andrew Ellison (1755 – 1830), & his son Andrew Ellison Jr. The exact location of the furnace & original town is unknown but there are a couple of cemeteries & a few abandoned houses on Steam Furnace Rd.
-The ghost town is sometimes referred to as “Old” Steam Furnace, as there is a newer community in the area, but all the old town really had was the furnace, forge, & a general store.
+An iron forge was built in 1815 and the furnace was built in 1816 by James Rodgers (1787 – 1860), Andrew Ellison (1755 – 1830), and his son Andrew Ellison Jr. The exact location of the furnace and original town is unknown.
+It’s is sometimes referred to as “Old” Steam Furnace, as there is a newer community in the area.
+All the old town really had was the furnace, forge, and a general store.

-James Rodgers & Andrew Ellison Jr. went on to build many other iron furnaces in Ohio.
+James Rodgers and Andrew Ellison Jr. went on to build many other iron furnaces in Ohio.
 Rodgers also managed the Brush Creek Furnace for a few years.
 Some of the Ellison’s relatives are buried in Brush Creek Cemetery.
-The google map below is centered on Steam Furnace Cemetery.
-There are also several other abandoned buildings & old store fronts in the area, including Turkey Creek Church at the intersection of SR 781 & Lucas Rd.
+Steam Furnace had a school across the road from its cemetery in the late 1800s to early 1900s in the northeast corner of the intersection of Steam Furance Rd and John Fristoe Ln.
+There are some abandoned buildings and old store fronts around the area, including Turkey Creek Church at the intersection of SR 781 and Lucas Rd.